-Presecondary major (upper division): A minimum of twenty upper division units in chemistry including Chemistry 101-102.
-The choice of a related minor and the organization of the course of the major student must follow a definite plan approved by the department.
+Mathematics 3A-3B-4A-4B in place of the courses listed above.
+Presecondary major (upper division): A minimum of twenty upper division price of a baice of a division units in chemistry including Chemistry 101-102.
+The choice of a related minor related minor and the organization of the course of the major student must follow a definite plan approved by the department.